 2. Why do employees with the same previous and current income have different PCB calculated?

 From step 2 of the formula, we can see that personal deductions are taken into account in the PCB calculation and those deductions can vary depending on the employee's personal details.
-Please read this article for more details on available tax deductions.
+Please read What tax deductions and rebates can be claimed in the year 2022? article for more details on available tax deductions.

 - Amin is single and has no children.
 He has been earning RM4,000 monthly since the start of 2022.

-- Rayzal is married to a non-working spouse, and has two children.
+- Rayzal is married to a non-working spouse, and has five children under 18.
 He has also been earning RM4,000 monthly since the start of 2022.